Dataset Distillation via Committee Voting

-{\bf Comparison with G-VBSM Distilled Data.} Fig.~\ref{visualization-compare} compares the distilled data generated by G-VBSM and \name{} on CIFAR-100 and ImageNet-1K.
-G-VBSM’s distilled data exhibits significantly lower information density, with much of its ImageNet-1K content resembling Gaussian noise, reducing the overall useful information.
-On CIFAR-100, applying data augmentation allows \name{} to capture more primary features, further boosting information density.
+\textbf{Distilled Data Visualization.} Fig.~\ref{fig:visualization-compare} compares distilled data from G-VBSM and \name{} on CIFAR-100 and ImageNet-1K.
+G-VBSM shows lower overall information density, with ImageNet-1K samples often resembling noise.
+In contrast, \name{} captures more primary visual features, especially on CIFAR-100 with augmentation, yielding more informative synthetic samples.